How to Pass the Neuro-Psychiatric Exam

 2. Manage your time during the exam

-Like what I’ve said earlier, the Aptitude or what we call the IQ test is composed of 35 questions.
+As I’ve said earlier, the Aptitude, or what we call the IQ test is composed of 35 questions.
 You have to answer all these questions in just 15 minutes.
 That means you only have about two minutes to answer each item.
 The proctors are strict regarding the time limit, so never think that they will give you a time extension.
+Develop a strategy to allocate your time wisely, ensuring that you devote sufficient time to each section while leaving enough time for reviewing and double-checking your answers.
 The trick is to answer the easy questions first, then go back to the difficult ones in case you still have time.
 This way, you can maximize the time and increase your chances of completing the test.

 3. Be consistent with your answers

 Be mindful of your answers to every question of the exam.
 Always remember your answer to a particular question because you will be asked similar and related questions in the next following items.
 You have to be consistent with your answers.
-Inconsistent answers may indicate that you are untruthful and just telling lies.
+Remembering and providing consistent information throughout the examination demonstrates your attentiveness and reliability.
+In contrast, inconsistent answers may indicate that you are untruthful and just telling lies.
+By remaining consistent, you will enhance your chances of passing the examination successfully.

 4. Learn how to draw